hannaomi/SwiftPol/paper/paper.md

 \end{equation}

 # Acknowledgements
 Hannah Turney is supported by funding contributions from UKRI Biotechnology and Biological Sciences Research Council (grant ref.
 BB/T008709/1) and Johnson&Johnson Innovative Medicine.

-We acknowledge contributions and feedback from Jeffrey Wagner at the Open Force field consortium and Anusha Lalitha, David Hahn and Gary Tresadern at Johnson&Johnson Innovative Medicine
+We acknowledge contributions and feedback from Jeffrey Wagner at the Open Force field consortium and Anusha Lalitha, David Hahn and Gary Tresadern at Johnson&Johnson Innovative Medicine.

+We acknowledge the use of King’s College London e-research Computational Research, Engineering and Technology Environment (CREATE) high performance computing facility in the development and testing of SwiftPol.
 # References

 Wan, B. et al. (2021) ‘Effect of polymer source on in vitro drug release from PLGA microspheres’, International Journal of Pharmaceutics, 607, p.
 120907. https://doi.org/10.1016/j.ijpharm.2021.120907.
+King's College London.
+(2022).
+King's Computational Research, Engineering and Technology Environment (CREATE).
+Retrieved March 2, 2022, from https://doi.org/10.18742/rnvf-m076